What is 1 Million Tokens in AI? (Pricing & Context Explained)

 Introduction

-Once you think in tokens instead of pages or word counts, AI pricing gets much easier to model.
-Tools like AI Token Calculator help make that math clearer, especially when you need to estimate usage across prompts, completions, and different model pricing tiers.
+Once you think in tokens instead of pages, AI pricing becomes much easier to forecast.
+Tools like AI Token Calculator help turn rough text volume into practical cost estimates across prompts, completions, and model pricing tiers.

 Start calculating your token costs for free ⇒